firebolt-db/godocs/docs/sql_reference/functions-reference/conditional-and-miscellaneous/read_csv.md

 A Table-Valued function which takes a csv's S3 url, Credentials and relevant csv options.

-The resulting table is the data from the files with each cell read as a `STRING`.
+This TVF returns a table with the data from the CSV file.
+Each cell is read as a `STRING`.

 ## Syntax